denzen84/beastblackbox/README.md

 2. Extract binary BEAST messages according to the filter to another file
 3. Filter by ICAO address
 4. Decode MLAT timestamps in two ways: relative time and realtime (for second option it needs to have realtime information in UNIX time format for the first file record).
+5. Experimental flight track export of the specified ICAO to KML file.
+Useful to see track in Google Maps or Google Earth.
 ## Command line keys and options
 ```
 --filename <file>        Source file to proceed